 3. Ensure that Early Access aligns to K-12 identification process

 Early Access is defined as a highly gifted four-year-old child entering kindergarten, or a five-year-old entering first grade.
 A highly gifted child is defined as a gifted child whose body of evidence demonstrates a profile of exceptional ability or potential compared to same-age children.
 A child may be identified as gifted, but still not qualify for Early Access.
 To meet the needs of highly advanced development, early access to educational services may be considered as a special provision.
 Early entrance into school is regarded as a form of acceleration.
 The decision to accelerate a child can have a profound effect on the child's academic and social performance for the remainder of his/her school career.
-Therefore, Harrison School District Two adheres to a thorough set of research-based procedures to determine if a child is eligible of Early Access.
+Therefore, Harrison School District Two adheres to a thorough set of research-based procedures to determine if a child is eligible for Early Access.